The first choice for

 A final way to cover core costs is to use fundraising techniques that raise general funds.
 So cash appeals to individuals, community fundraising, corporate fundraising, legacies, trading etc all bring in money that can be spent wherever needed.

 In practice, most organisations use a combination of several approaches to cover their

 For fundraisers, some creativity and imagination

-If you are struggling with this or any other fundraising issue, feel free to call Simon George on 01785 663600 for an informal chat.
+If you are struggling with this or any other fundraising issue, feel free to call on 01903 723519 for an informal chat.